csae1152/JavaForHighThroughput/README.md

 3. Lock: The synchronization information for the object.
 Whether the object is currently synchronized.
    Size : The size of the array.

+ThreadLocale and the Garbage Collector:

+Don't forget about the remove() method if using no JDK classes.